ITS-HCD/nysds-react-demo/README.md

 > You’ll need two terminal or command prompt windows (or tabs) open - one for the NYSDS components repo and one for the React demo project.

-1. Link your local NYSDS repo
+1. Link your local NYSDS repo \
-Navigate to your local NYSDS Web Components repo:
+First, navigate to the terminal/cmd prompt tab that has your local NYSDS Web Components repo:
 ```
 npm link
 ```
 This creates a global symlink for the NYSDS package.

-2. Link it to this React project
+2. Link it to this React project \
-Now, go back to your React demo project and run:
+Next, go to the terminal/cmd prompt tab that has your React demo project and run:
 ```
 npm link @nysds/components
 ```

-3. Restart the development server
+3. Restart the development server \
 After linking, restart the Next.js development server:
 ```
 npm run dev